 This is absolutely fine – please notify the Membership Assistant on email@example.com in advance of the ceremony so that the President may be informed.

 During the ceremony, we ask that you pause in front of the President to have your photograph taken.

-An "on the stage" photograph will be taken of every Fellow and Member with the President during the Ceremony.
+A photograph will be taken of every Fellow and Member with the President on the stage during the Ceremony.

-Guests are only permitted to take photos and videos prior to and during the ceremony from their seat.
+Guests are only permitted to take photos and videos prior to or during the ceremony from their seats.
 No filming or photography is permitted from the aisles or where it may obstruct the space of the official photographer.

-We accept that Fellows and Members will also want to take photos of their friends as they receive their award, but again, the ceremony flow must not be impeded or delayed by this.
-Therefore, taking selfies on stage is not permitted.
+We understand that Fellows and Members may also want to take photos of their friends as they receive their award, but again, the ceremony flow must not be impeded or delayed and so taking selfies on stage is not permitted.